edwardsekirangi/Data-Analysis/README.md

 Software Demo Video

 Development Environment
-{Python 3.14, Jupyter Notebook, Pandas library, NumPy, matplotlib}
+{Python 3.14, Jupyter Notebook, Pandas library, NumPy, matplotlib, yfinance}

 {Python is a rather powerful and diverse programming language and one that is easily useful for exploring the large amounts of datasets suitable for research and also identifying patterns }